Domain home on a PV

 --service-endpoints Microsoft.Storage

-It takes several minutes to enable the service endpoint; successful output will be a JSON object with string like:
+It takes several minutes to enable the service endpoint; successful output will be a JSON object like the following:

 "serviceEndpoints": [